Prosecutorial discretion: France

 The prosecutor may decide not to prosecute a case that has the characteristics of a criminal case, and instead to dismiss the charges.
 However, this does not prevent the initial suspect—and the victim who filed the complaint—from being registered in the System for Processing Recorded Offenses (STIC).

 The Netherlands

 In Dutch law it is called opportuniteitsbeginsel, lit.'principle of opportunity'.
-Cancelling the prosecution of a crime is called a sepot or seponering in Dutch and is mentioned in the First Book, First Title, Fourth Section of the Dutch Criminal Procedure Code (Articles 12, 12a, 12b, 12c, 12d, 12e, 12f, 12g, 12h, 12i, 12j, 12k, 12l, 12m, 12n, 12o, 12p, 13 and 13a).
+Cancelling the prosecution of a crime is called a sepot or seponering in Dutch and is mentioned in the Dutch Criminal Procedure Code (Articles from 12 to 13a).

-There are three sorts of cancellation of prosecution:
+There are three types of cancellation of prosecution: